tamdrashtri/tampersonalblog/content/post/on-writing-and-inspirations.md

 But, why blog?
 Not many blog.
 The amount of cook versus bloggers are very unbalanced toward cooks.
 It's time consuming also.
 Can take hours per day to write a blog or find an idea.

 Besides a day-to-day job, what I found is people lack a form of sharing.
-I have two apartment-mates at the moment, and
+I have two apartment-mates at the moment, and hardly I know anything about their lives at the moment, and it's no way to get updates from them unless chatting with them.
+I assumed people have a lot of great things to share, even if their lives are very much mundane like me.
+But it does not mean that it's boring.
+There are plenty of thinking and thoughts to get started writing like this, or to make a living in a foreign country.
+But it makes sense, it's hard to find a routine when they have to work from 9 to 6 every day.
+It's exhausting afterwards.
+You just want to cook, relax and sleep.

+Another obstacle of writing is the